travelster/DBGallery/beyond-basics/maps-view.md

 ![Maps View](/assets/MapsView.jpg)

+## Viewing images directly from Map View
-Click a marker to view the image, from there click Open, or replace the markers with thumbs shown across the map:
+Click a marker to view the image.
+To see the full image from there, click Open.
+Replace the markers with thumbs by clicking the marker button in the top right corner of the map (the middle of the three buttons).

 ![Maps View](/assets/Maps-Icons-and-Preview.gif)